splitrb/split/README.md

   "/split" => Split::Dashboard.new
 ```

-However, if you are using Rails 3: You can mount this inside your app routes by first adding this to the Gemfile:
+However, if you are using Rails 3 or higher: You can mount this inside your app routes by first adding this to the Gemfile:

 ```ruby
 gem 'split', require: 'split/dashboard'